ALL PANELS ONLINE DUE TO COVID-19

 o An estimate of the cost of airfares between your home city and Galway.
 9. Please state what, if any, audio-visual technology will be required for your paper, whether in person or online.
 If presenting online, please state the time zone for the panel for scheduling purposes.

 Certain flexibility is expected on the part of virtual participants with regards to the participation in the 10 minute live Q & A following their pre-recorded presentation.
-Also, as indicated, virtual participants should indicate their time zone as to avoid presentations and live Q & A scheduled between midnight and 6am.
+All participants should indicate their time zone as to avoid presentations and live Q & A scheduled between midnight and 6am.
 There will be a dedicated AV person assigned to the conference to prevent technical issues and participants presenting online will receive further supports and information closer to the time.

 Proposals should be gathered into one MS Word document and sent as an email attachment to SHCYconference2021@gmail.com

 The Programme Committee will finalise decisions no later than 1 January 2021 – at which time we will notify the delegates.
 The program schedule will be available in February 2021.
-The Global Covid-19 pandemic has presented several challenges to conferencing, NUI Galway operates under the strict guidance of the Irish government and we ask delegates to await further instruction on how we propose to meet prior to making any travel plans.
+The Global Covid-19 pandemic has presented several challenges to conferencing, NUI Galway operates under the strict guidance of the Irish government and due to these factors SHCY 2021 will be held entirely online.

-All attendees and presenters are required to join the SHCY in order to participate in the conference.
+All presenters are required to join the SHCY in order to participate in the virtual conference.
 SHCY membership contributes to funding the Journal of the History of Childhood and Youth (included in membership), the Society’s prizes and the contributions to the website and regional activities. https://www.shcy.org/membership/

 On behalf of Dr Sarah-Anne Buckley and the conference organising committee.